mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/displaying.md

 <br>

 Obviously this add-on isn't complete yet.
-It could do with more beautiful styling, and it certainly needs a way to delete annotations.
+It could do with more beautiful styling, it certainly needs a way to delete annotations, it should deal with `OverQuota` more reliably, and the matcher could be made to match more reliably.

 But we hope this gives you an idea of the things that are possible with the modules in the `addon-kit` package.